-Just 2 nights ago, we began using Sense from Hello – which monitors our sleeping habits to understand what are the ideal conditions for us to get the best sleep!
+Just 2 nights ago, we began using – which monitors our sleeping habits to understand what are the ideal conditions for us to get the best sleep!
 The Sleep Pill that clips onto your pillowcase is one of the smallest and most intelligent devices I’ve seen, whereas it knows when I’m laying down and wide awake, or actually asleep, and the level of sleep I’m in.
 The pill connects to the Sense (ball), which monitors the bedroom for sound, light, temperature and humidity, and correlates conditions to my actual sleeping pattern, giving me a “sleep score” in the morning.
 The Sense also knows how & when to wake you up, so you can stop wearing-out your snooze button.

 It’s been really eye-opening on our whole shut-eye (sorry – had to).

 To manage those pesky HoneyDo lists, Home renovation punch-lists, and to manage all of the kids’ activities, we use .
 Thinking the “Premium” subscription plan that we’re on should be renamed to “Life” because that’s really how we use it.
 Sharing these tasks with family to contractors has been helpful to understand what’s going on.
 It too is integrated on our Pebble Time smartwatch, so when tasks are complete, or I forgot what I was supposed to get, I have it on my wrist.